MatthewZito/archimedes_toolkit/README.md

 Update: I've crossed off another TODO - I added a MAC address generator option.
 By using the `--auto` option in lieu of a specific MAC address, the program will generate a valid MAC address per IEEE specifications.
 Soon, I will add an option that allows the user to specify a vendor prefix for MAC generation.
 This is becoming a great Layer 2 solution.

 Update 0.2.0: I'm excited to have implemented extended functionality for generating not only wholly random (and valid) MAC addresses, but MAC addresses which either begin with a specific vendor prefix (OUI), or are generated with multicast and/or UAA options.
 These options trigger byte-code logic in the generator method, which are augmented per IEEE specifications.
 Learn more about MAC addresses [here](https://en.wikipedia.org/wiki/Organizationally_unique_identifier#Bit-reversed_representation).

+### <a name="networkscanner"></a>  How it Works: ARP-Based Network Scanner ([view source](https://github.com/MatthewZito/archimedes_toolkit/blob/master/pentesting/network_scanner.py))

+The network scanner is another very useful tool, and a formidable one when used in conjunction with the aforementioned MAC changer.
+This scanner utilizes ARP request functionality by accepting as user input a valid ipv4 or ipv6 IP address and accompanying - albeit optional - subnet range.

+The program then takes the given IP and/or range, validates them per IEEE specifications (again, this validation is run against ipv4 and ipv6 standards).
+Finally, a broadcast object is instantiated with the given IP and a generated ethernet frame; this object returns to us a list of all connected devices within the given network and accompanying range, mapping their IPs to respective MAC addresses.

+The program outputs a table with these associations, which then might be used as input for the MAC changer should circumstances necessitate it.